Joshua Reynolds was an eighteenth century artist and founder of the Royal Academy of Arts

 Chronology/Biography of Joshua Reynolds:

-1740: Starts an apprenticeship with Thomas Hudson, the fashionable portrait painter in London.
+1740: Reynolds starts an apprenticeship with Thomas Hudson, the fashionable portrait painter in London.

 1743: Ends his apprenticeship after a quarrel with his master.